 There is a lot to be explored in Tabriz.
 This lovely city has embraced many natural and cultural attractions.
 The historical monuments represent Iran’s rich architecture throughout its deep history.
-This article introduces top places to visit in Tabriz; most travel itineraries for Iran do not miss these places while visiting Tabriz.
+This article introduces the top Things to do in Tabriz; most travel itineraries for Iran do not miss these places while visiting Tabriz.

-Dating back to Safavid period (about 500 years ago), Tabriz bazaar is not only a shopping center, but also an architectural masterpiece.
+Dating back to the Safavid period (about 500 years ago), the Tabriz bazaar is not only a shopping center but also an architectural masterpiece.
 It is one of the oldest bazaars in the middle east, the most unique and the largest traditional roofed bazaar in the world, which has been included in Iran’s UNESCO World Heritage Sites.
 Walking through the labyrinth-like and narrow lines of his bazaar and looking at gorgeous Iranian products, would fascinate every visitor.
 Do not forget to look up!
 The ceiling offers a real majesty of Iranian-Islamic architecture.
-The corridors are over 1-kilometer length, so make sure to take enough time visiting this glorious building.
-This Bazaar is among the best Iran Bazaars and top places to visit in Tabriz.
+The corridors are over 1 kilometer long, so make sure to take enough time visiting this glorious building.
+This Bazaar is among the best Iran Bazaars and things to do in Tabriz.

 Tabriz Bazaar is located in the city center, so, it is quite convenient to get there.
-Take the Grand Bazaar buses and get off in Bazaar station, you will reach there after a short walk.
-If you prefer Metro, Shahid Mohegheghi is the nearess station and then it would take you about a 10 minutes walk along the northern Shariati street to arrive to the Bazaar.
+Take the Grand Bazaar buses and get off at Bazaar station, you will reach there after a short walk.
+If you prefer Metro, Shahid Mohegheghi is the nearest station, and then it would take you about a 10-minute walk along northern Shariati street to arrive at the Bazaar.

 10 am – 8 pm